Sequentialising Parallel Moves

 Notes

-- The algorithm is described above is quadratic because of the way it finds successive edges in the location transfer graph (linear search).
+The algorithm is described above is quadratic because of the way it finds successive edges in the location transfer graph (linear search).
 A real implementation may wish to preprocess the edges to make this lookup faster.
-However, it’s often taken that $n$ is very small in compiler’s use cases for parallel moves, so it probably doesn’t matter in practice.
-A practical implementation may wish to replace recursion with iteration, this is straightforward with a stack and extra book-keeping (gist).
+However, it’s often taken that

-- The fact that each component in the location transfer graph can have at most one cycle is a consequence of the destination locations $l_1, l_2, \ldots, l_n$ being distinct - this is crucial to the definition of a parallel move.
+The fact that each component in the location transfer graph can have at most one cycle is a consequence of the destination locations

-- In the paper by Leroy et al., it is noted that one could process the “windmills” (the name given to the shape of components in a location transfer graph for parallel moves) by processing the “blades” of each windmill followed by the “axles”.
+In the paper by Leroy et al., it is noted that one could process the “windmills” (the name given to the shape of components in a location transfer graph for parallel moves) by processing the “blades” of each windmill followed by the “axles”.
 This idea is exactly the variant of Kahn’s algorithm described in this article for conceptual purposes.
+An extant compiler back-end that uses the Leroy et al. algorithm is QBE (and of course, CompCert, for which the algorithm was originally intended).

-- There are other strategies in instruction set architectures for swapping the contents of two registers.
+There are other strategies in instruction set architectures for swapping the contents of two registers.
 Notably, in x86(_64), the

 xchg